Applied Accessibility for Designers

 4 hours per week

-Asynchronous projects that help you apply what you've learned and gain a deeper understanding of what you can continue to learn.
+Asynchronous projects help you apply what you've learned and understand what you can continue to learn.

 Free resource